 Depreciation is the decrease in the value of an asset due to continuous use.
-In car insurance
+In bike / four wheeler insurance

 , it is the rate at which the value of the vehicle parts depreciates as the vehicle ages.
 During claims, an insurance company applies the depreciation rate to arrive at the amount payable for the damaged part.
 The difference between the depreciated part and the market cost of the new part has to be paid by the insured.
 One way to protect against this is by opting for a zero depreciation or ‘zero dep’ policy.

-A zero depreciation policy is not covered under a normal insurance policy.
+A zero depreciation policy is not covered under a base car / bike insurance

 The Depreciation Rates

-Some parts of the car depreciate faster than the others.
-Accordingly, the insurer applies various depreciation rates for each car part.
+Some parts of the vehicle depreciate faster than the others.
+Accordingly, the insurer applies various depreciation rates for each part.

 - A 50% depreciation rate is applied for parts which have high wear and tear such as rubber/plastic parts, tyres/tubes, battery etc.